kenjis/vagrant-centos6-php/README.md

 * Ubuntu 14.04     - VirtualBox 4.3.18 & Vagrant 1.6.5 & Git 1.9.1
 * Mac OS X 10.10.1 - VirtualBox 4.3.18 & Vagrant 1.6.5 & Git 1.9.3

-## What's in the Development environment?
+## What's in the Development Environment?

 Some of the following are including using Chef Opscode repositories.